Skip to main content

 The fatigue you feel is mirrored in the diminished vitality of your skin.
 It is here, at this intersection of cellular biology and lived experience, that we can introduce the concept of peptides.
 Peptides are small chains of amino acids, the fundamental building blocks of proteins.

 In the body, they function as precise signaling molecules, biological messengers that instruct cells to perform specific tasks.
 They are the language of cellular communication.
-Certain peptides can send targeted messages to skin cells, effectively countermanding the detrimental signals initiated by and instructing them to resume their regenerative functions.
+Certain peptides can send targeted messages to skin cells, effectively countermanding the detrimental signals initiated by chronic stress and instructing them to resume their regenerative functions.

 The Cellular Consequence of Chronic Stress